omriher/ContentLLMChatter/README.md

 # LLaMaContentChatter
 This code is a Python script for generating responses to questions based on a set of PDF files.
 It uses the Llama language model from the HuggingFace Transformers library.

-The code has a custom implementation of the appropriate Embeddings class.
+The code has a custom implementation of an appropriate `Embeddings` class.

 ### Prerequisites